-This exclusion does not apply to preventive foot care for Covered Persons who are at risk of neurological or vascular disease arising from diseases such as diabetes.
+This exclusion does not apply to preventive foot care due to conditions associated with metabolic neurologic or peripheral vascular disease.

 - 4. treatment of flat feet;

 - 5. treatment of subluxation of the foot;

 - 6. shoes;

 - 7. shoes orthotics;

 - 8. shoe inserts; and

 - 9. arch supports.